UTCSheffield/flask-restx-boilerplate/README.md

 # (Optional for development, recommended)
 $ flask db init # Initializes a new SQLite database.
-$ flask db migrate # Creates the tables in the database.
+$ flask db migrate # Creates the changes for the database.
+$ flask db upgrade # Apply the changes to the database.

 # Run the app
 $ flask run